Former Hurricane Gabrielle threatens the Azores with heavy rain and storm surge

 “FEMA urges residents to prepare now,” the agency said.
 “People should sign up for weather alerts and follow directions from their state and local emergency management officials.”

 In the Pacific, Hurricane Narda was moving away from Mexico, forecasters said.
-It had top sustained winds of about 90 mph (150 kph) Thursday morning.
+It had top sustained winds of about 90 mph (150 kph) in the latest update from forecasters.
 It was expected to restrengthen and could become a Category 2 hurricane again by Friday, forecasters said.